Barrier troops: Practice and results of use

 According to an official letter addressed in October 1941 to Lavrentiy Beria, in the period between the beginning of Operation Barbarossa to early December 1941, NKVD detachments had detained 657,364 servicemen who had fallen behind their lines and fled from the front.
 Of these detainees, 25,878 were arrested, and the remaining 632,486 were formed in units and sent back to the front.
 Among those arrested included accused 1505 spies, 308 saboteurs, 2621 traitors, 2643 "cowards and alarmists", 3987 distributors of "provocative rumors", and 4371 others.
 10,201 of them were shot, meaning approximately 1.5% of those arrested were sentenced by military tribunals to death.

-Richard Overy mentions the total number of those "sentenced to be shot during the war" was 158 thousand.
+Richard Overy mentions the total number of those sentenced to be shot during the war was 158,000.

 For a thorough check of the Red Army soldiers who were in captivity or surrounded by the enemy, by the decision of the State Defense Committee No. 1069ss of December 27, 1941, army collection and forwarding points were established in each army and special camps of the NKVD were organized.
 In 1941–1942, 27 special camps were created, but in connection with the inspection and shipment of verified servicemen to the front, they were gradually eliminated (by the beginning of 1943, only 7 special camps were operating).
-According to official data, in 1942, 177,081 former prisoners of war and surrounding men entered special camps.
+According to Soviet official data, 177,081 former prisoners of war and surrounded men were sent to special camps in 1942.
 After checking by special departments of the NKVD, 150,521 people were transferred to the Red Army.

-On October 29, 1944, Order No. 0349 of the People's Commissar for Defense I. V. Stalin, the barrage detachments were disbanded due to a significant change in the situation at the front.
+On 29 October 1944, Order No. 0349 of the People's Commissar for Defense I. V. Stalin, the barrage detachments were disbanded due to a significant change in the situation at the front.
 Personnel joined the rifle units.

+Spanish Republican Army

+Throughout the Spanish Civil War, soldiers and officers of the Spanish Republican Army were executed for retreating without orders to do so.
+During the Battle of Seseña, Republican troops killed commanding officer Ildefonso Puigdendolas after he attempted to use barrier troops against his own men.
+On 24 July 1937 during the Battle of Brunete, 400 men of the 11th Division were shot after the division (according to the division's chief Soviet advisor) "lost its head and fled".
+During the Battle of the Ebro, Republican high command ordered their soldiers to resist against Nationalist counterattacks and not to retreat while executing any soldiers or officers who retreated.

-Syrian Army
+Syrian Arab Army

-It has been reported that in the initial stages of the Syrian civil war, regular soldiers sent to subdue protesters were surrounded by an outer cordon manned by forces known to be loyal to the regime, with orders to shoot those who refused their orders or attempted to flee.
+It has been reported that in the initial stages of the Syrian civil war, regular soldiers sent to subdue protesters were surrounded by an outer cordon manned by forces known to be loyal to the Assad regime, with orders to shoot those who refused their orders or attempted to flee.